 Next, I think one has to expect at least a little damage to the ceiling (but, that is was drywall ‘mud’ is for).
 However, the following sequence would typically do I think the least damage.

 Cut the vertical drywall of the bulkhead at the ceiling.
-What I mean by that is to use a sharp utility knife slowly (patience is a virtue) along the join of the horizontal ceiling and the vertical bulkhead surface.
+What I mean by that is to use a sharp utility knife slowly or a fillet knife (patience is a virtue) along the join of the horizontal ceiling and the vertical bulkhead surface.
 Keep replacing the blade several times.
 A dull utility knife will be more likely to create tears in the ceiling drywall board’s fabric.
 Eventually, one will create total separation between the ceiling and bulkhead drywall, allowing one to remove the drywall around the bulkhead.

 Then comes the removal of the bulkhead frame.
 Ours was actually a separate frame which was attached to the corner of the wall and ceiling so its removal was pretty easy.
 I would think most bulkheads are also simply wood frames attached to the wood framing of the wall and ceiling.

 Actually I think the hardest part is installing the replacement drywall for the ceiling area that is now bulkhead free.
 Why? well you want to ensure that the replacement drywall boards are perfectly aligned with the existing ceiling so you don’t see a bend in the ceiling surface once finished.
 One of our articles on drywall vs drop ceiling has pictures our basement electrical panel room of what you don’t want to end up having where is shows a definite bend in the ceiling drywall.
 Notice not one but two bends in the drywalled ceiling in the picture below.